-Students from the University of Newcastle formed one of only three Australian teams who were chosen to compete in the inaugural Maritime RobotX Challenge (RobotX), in October, 2014 in Singapore.
+Students from the University of Newcastle have formed one of only three Australian teams who were chosen to compete in the Maritime RobotX Challenge (RobotX), in December, 2016 in Hawaii.

 Sponsored by the U.S. Office of Naval Research and run by the Association for Unmanned Vehicle Systems International (AUVSI), the Challenge involves teams of university students from five Pacific Rim countries – U.S., Singapore, Australia, South Korea and Japan.

-The University of Newcastle's 2014 team consisted of undergraduate and postgraduate students, primarily from mechatronics engineering.
-As the only team from NSW, they were excited at the opportunity to represent the state at this event and strongly valued the unique challenges and learning experiences that they had along the way.
+The University of Newcastle's 2016 team consists of undergraduate and postgraduate students, primarily from mechatronics engineering.
+As the only team from NSW, they are excited at the opportunity to represent the state at this event and strongly value the unique challenges and learning experiences that this competition will bring.